dottedmag/dottedmag.net/cv.md

 ## 1Y+ experience with

-Clojure, Perl, variousUnices, XSLT, Java, Django, Eclipse RCP, SQLite, PostgreSQL.
+Clojure, Perl, various Unices, XSLT, Java, Django, Eclipse RCP, SQLite, PostgreSQL.

 ## Have a good grasp of